Inspiration is a funny thing. It can be found seemingly anywhere, and has a penchant for striking at a moment’s notice.

 “Bad Moon Rising” – Creedence Clearwater Revival

 “Bad Moon Rising” is based on the noir film The Devil and Daniel Webster, which is about a man named Jabez Stone who finds himself in a Faustian bargain.
-As you might have guessed, Daniel Webster also plays a role, being tempted by the devil.
+The song references a storm in the film, and the lyrics are crystal clear about imminent doom, despite the upbeat melody.

 “Space Oddity” – David Bowie

 “Space Oddity” is based on Stanley Kubrick’s classic, 2001: A Space Odyssey.
-The film portrays two astronauts headed to an unknown object, accompanied by their homicidal artificial intelligence HAL 9000.
+The film portrays two astronauts headed to an unknown object, accompanied by their homicidal artificial intelligence, HAL 9000.
+In the song, Major Tom does a spacewalk and then loses contact with Ground Control.

 “Walk This Way” – Aerosmith